thomasez/BisonLabProductMasterBundle/README.md

 TODO
 ====

+* Make a working application out of this again.
+I'll probably wait for Symfony 3.0 until I do it.
+Unless someone needs it.

 * Implementing the CommonBundle into this.
 Especially the context system, since it's one of the main reasons of a product master to keep track of how/where/what in the different systems having products.
 Storing system, object name and external ID here will make it possible to send and retrieve data from each system having products.